Trusted WordPress tutorials, when you need them most.

 However, you can just copy and paste the embed URL at any point, and it will automatically create a block for you.

-For example, if you add a YouTube video URL, then it will automatically create a YouTube embed block and display the video.
+For example, adding a YouTube video URL will automatically create a YouTube embed block and display the video.

 YouTube embed in block editor

 The default embed option will not work for Facebook and Instagram embeds, but there is a workaround.
-See our article on how to embed Facebook and Instagram posts in WordPress.
+See our article on embedding Facebook and Instagram posts in WordPress.

 Adding More Blocks to Gutenberg Block Editor in WordPress

 The block editor in WordPress allows developers to create their own blocks.
-There are some excellent WordPress plugins offering block bundles for the new editor.
+Some excellent WordPress plugins offer block bundles for the new editor.

 Here are a few of them: